segmentio/analytics-react-native/README.md

 3. **Explore your data** by creating metrics (for example, new signups, retention cohorts, and revenue generation).
    - The best Segment companies use retention cohorts to measure product market fit.
 Netflix has 70% paid retention after 12 months, 30% after 7 years.

 [Segment](https://segment.com) collects analytics data and allows you to send it to more than 250 apps (such as Google Analytics, Mixpanel, Optimizely, Facebook Ads, Slack, Sentry) just by flipping a switch.
-You only need one Segment code snippet, and you can turn integrations on and off at will, with no additional code.
+You only need one Segment code snippet, and you can turn destinations on and off from the Segment web UI, with no additional code.
 [Sign up with Segment today](https://app.segment.com/signup).

 ### Why?